Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/headless.md

 ---
 description: >-
-  Hyperswitch is designed to facilitate the integration and management of payment-related functionalities in a decoupled or headless architecture with flexibility to customize your checkout UI.
+  PaySwitcher is designed to facilitate the integration and management of payment-related functionalities in a decoupled or headless architecture with flexibility to customize your checkout UI.
 ---